gittygupta/slam/README.md

 4. Add g2o optimization only to latest pose and not all the previous ones, which probably makes it slower and worse in the future.
 5. Add optimizer for F (different for different videos)
 6. check is points are in the FOV of the camera
+7. Improve to not need 'REVERSE' check in os env